 It is therefore important that students have mental representations of different numbers in different contexts.
 For example, consider the number 2000, which can be mentally represented by 2 grids of 1000 or 20 grids of 100, by the number of seats in a lecture hall, by 40 school buses carrying 50 students, and so on.

-It is important for students to develop a variety of mental representations of numbers.
+It is important for students to develop a variety of mental representations for numbers.
 These visualizations may simply represent quantities.
 For example, the "how many" of 10 000 may generate a mental representation of 10 grids of 1000.
 However, the presence of units in a situation may promote a different, more precise mental representation that would be related to a given situation.
-For example, students may visualize that 5000 people is 100 cars parked in 50 parking lots in the city or 10 schools with 500 students.
+For example, students may visualize that 5000 can be represented by 100 parked cars in 50 parking lots or 10 schools with 500 students.

 In addition, if the context suggests it, students can look critically at the quantity (for example, determine whether it is "a lot" or "a little").
 The mental representation will then be coloured by the context.
 For example, the mental representation of 100 people at a family party is not the same as 100 people in a crowd at a hockey game.
 The various mental representations are all valid; they depend primarily on the context of the situation and the students' sense of number.
 The mental representation remains personal, but the ease with which an individual can visualize numbers is an indicator of their number sense.